avartanii/CaseX/documents/softwareRequirementsSpecification.md

     - 5.3.1.2.2 The Frontend shall provide text entry fields into which the user may type values.
     - 5.3.1.2.3 The Frontend shall provide error checking on the text entry fields such that the user is provided immediate feedback in case of erroneous entry.
 - 5.3.1.3 The Frontend shall direct users to the home dashboard page after successful login.
-- 5.3.1.4 The Frontend shall restrict users, without admin access, from the admin console page.
+- 5.3.1.4 The Frontend shall restrict users without admin access from the admin console page.
-- 5.3.1.5 The Frontend shall include a header bar at the top of the page.
+- 5.3.1.5 The Frontend shall include a header bar at the top of the page for all pages except the Login and About pages.
+    - 5.3.1.5.1 The header bar shall include the CaseX logo, which will link to the login page.
+    - 5.3.1.5.2 The header bar shall include the name of the currently logged in user.
+    - 5.3.1.5.3 The header bar shall include an icon which indicates the access level of the user currently logged in.
+    - 5.3.1.5.4 The header bar shall include a button to log out, bringing them to the login page.
-- 5.3.1.6 The Frontend shall have buttons for navigating between pages.
+- 5.3.1.6 The Frontend shall have a navigation bar to switch between pages.
-- 5.3.1.7 The Frontend shall display real-time data.
+    - 5.3.1.6.1 The navigation bar shall display a button linking to each page available to the user.
-- 5.3.1.8 The Frontend shall react to mouse clicks on displayed buttons.
-- 5.3.1.9 The Frontend shall display status indicators for case records, or “murder books”.
-- 5.3.1.10 The Frontend shall display a menu module with buttons leading to different pages.
+    - 5.3.1.6.2 The navigation bar shall display the name of the current page in a font larger than the navigations buttons for emphasis.
-- 5.3.1.11 The Frontend shall have an input form(s) page.
+- 5.3.1.7 The Frontend shall have an input form(s) page.
-    - 5.3.1.11.1 The Frontend shall provide an interface for selecting which input form format to use.
+    - 5.3.1.7.1 The Frontend shall provide an interface for selecting which input form format to use.
+    - 5.3.1.7.2 The Frontend shall provide a form section for inputting data into a form organized according to the selected format.
-    - 5.3.1.11.2 The Frontend shall provide text entry fields into which the user may type values.
+    - 5.3.1.7.3 The form section shall provide text entry fields into which the user may type values or select options from pulldown menus.
-    - 5.3.1.11.3 The Frontend shall provide the ability to upload scanned forms as an alternative form-filling method.
+    - 5.3.1.7.4 The Frontend shall provide the ability to upload scanned forms as an alternative form-filling method.
-- 5.3.1.12 The Frontend shall have a data explorer page.
+- 5.3.1.8 The Frontend shall have a data explorer page.
-    - 5.3.1.12.1 The Frontend shall provide the ability to make queries on a database.
+    - 5.3.1.8.1 The data explorer page shall provide the ability to make queries on a database.
+    - 5.3.1.8.2 The data explorer page shall save frequently used queries for reuse.
+    - 5.3.1.8.3 The data explorer page shall provide an interface to make customized queries
-    - 5.3.1.12.2 The Frontend shall have case entries displayed as a table of columns and rows.
+    - 5.3.1.8.4 The data explorer page shall display case entries that match the query as a table of columns and rows.
+    - 5.3.1.8.5 The data explorer page shall provide the ability to hide columns in the table.
+    - 5.3.1.8.6 The data explorer page shall allow the user to export the filtered case data into formats including, but not limited to CSV, Excel spreadsheet, and PDF.
+    - 5.3.1.8.7 The data explorer page shall allow the user to link to the individual case page of a particular table entry by clicking on the row.
-- 5.3.1.13 The Frontend shall have an individual case page.
+- 5.3.1.9 The Frontend shall have an individual case page.
-    - 5.3.1.13.1 The Frontend shall allow the user to choose a case by a DR number.
+    - 5.3.1.9.1 If accessed from the navigation bar, the individual case page shall allow the user to choose a case by a DR number.
-    - 5.3.1.13.2 The Frontend shall provide the option to display case data as a table or form layout.
+    - 5.3.1.9.2 The Frontend shall provide the option to display case data as a table or form layout.
-    - 5.3.1.13.3 The Frontend shall allow editing of case data for users with administrative access.
+    - 5.3.1.9.3 The Frontend shall allow editing of case data for users with administrative access.
-- 5.3.1.14 The Frontend shall have an admin console page.
+- 5.3.1.10 The Frontend shall have an admin console page.
+    - 5.3.1.10.1 The admin console page shall only be accessible to administrators.
-    - 5.3.1.14.1 The Frontend shall have a section for modifying users.
+    - 5.3.1.10.2 The admin console page shall have a section for modifying users.
+        - 5.3.1.10.2.1 The users section shall allow admins to add and remove users.
+        - 5.3.1.10.2.2 The users section shall allow admins to modify users’ access level.
-    - 5.3.1.14.2 The Frontend shall have a section for modifying case database.
+    - 5.3.1.10.3 The admin console page shall have a section for modifying case database.
+        - 5.3.1.10.3.1 The database modification page shall allow admins to modify the values of active case data.
+        - 5.3.1.10.3.2 The database modification page shall allow admins to delete case entries.
+        - 5.3.1.10.3.3 The database modification page shall allow admins to modify the name of each attribute (column).
+        - 5.3.1.10.3.4 The database modification page shall allow admins to add new attributes and delete existing attributes.
+        - 5.3.1.10.3.5 The database modification page shall ask for confirmation from admins before deleting attributes to prevent accidental deletions.

 ### 5.3.2	Backend

 - 5.3.2.1 The Backend shall respond to HTTP requests from the Frontend.